Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-multiple-ipconfig/README.md

 ---
 description: This template allows you to deploy a VM with 3 IP configurations.
-This template will deploy a Linux/Windows VM called *myVM1* with 3 IP configurations: *IPConfig-1*, *IPConfig-2* and *IPConfig-3*, respectively.
+This template will deploy a Linux/Windows VM called *myVM1* with 3 IP configurations&#58; *IPConfig-1*, *IPConfig-2* and *IPConfig-3*, respectively.
 page_type: sample
 products:
 - azure